 Please read these terms carefully.
 They require the use of binding arbitration to resolve disputes rather than jury trials or class actions.
 Please follow the instructions in the Disputes section below if you wish to opt out of this provision.

 Thanks for using Google Fiber’s products, equipment and services (“Services”).
 The Services are provided by Google Fiber Inc., located at 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States, or one of its subsidiaries (Google Fiber Inc. and its subsidiaries are referred to below as “Google Fiber”).

-The Google Fiber Community Connections Terms of Service (“Terms”) means the terms specified below and the Google Inc. Terms of Service.
-Any references to “Google” and “Services” in the Google Inc. Terms of Service mean Google Fiber Inc. and the Google Fiber Services.
-In the event any terms in the Google Inc. Terms of Service conflict with any of the Google Fiber Community Connections Terms of Service, the Google Fiber Community Connections Terms of Service will control.
+The Google Fiber Community Connections Terms of Service (“Terms”) means the terms specified below and the Google LLC Terms of Service.
+Any references to “Google” and “Services” in the Google LLC Terms of Service mean Google Fiber Inc. and the Google Fiber Services.
+In the event any terms in the Google LLC Terms of Service conflict with any of the Google Fiber Community Connections Terms of Service, the Google Fiber Community Connections Terms of Service will control.

 By agreeing to the Terms, you represent that you are at least eighteen years old and capable of entering into a legally binding agreement on behalf of yourself and others in your business who may use the Services.

 By signing up for or using the Services, you agree to these Terms.